Skip to main content

 Configure AppVentiX

-• Test Deployments: Conduct thorough testing to ensure applications are delivered correctly and function as expected.
-It is recommended to create a test machine group in which you place isolated machines for comprehensive testing.
+• Test Deployments: Conduct testing to ensure applications are delivered and published correctly.
+It is recommended to create a test machine group in which you place isolated machines to test the deployment.

 Remove App-V publishing configuration

-• Remove App-V client configuration: If you configured a configuration of the App-V client, e.g. using GPO, remove that prior to moving to the next step
+• Remove App-V client configuration: If you configured a configuration of the App-V client, e.g. using GPO you can remove them because AppVentiX will configure the App-V client

-• Cleanup configuration: It is recommended to cleanup the configuration on the App-V client on your desktops (or golden image).
-The configured App-V publishing servers need to be removed, this configuration can be found in the registry at HKLM\SOFTWARE\Policies\Microsoft\AppV\Client\Publishing\Servers\
+• Cleanup configuration: Remove the configuration of the App-V publishing servers from the registry, this configuration can be found in the registry at HKLM\SOFTWARE\Policies\Microsoft\AppV\Client\Publishing\Servers.

 Conclusion